 Texas counties play a critical role in supporting the state’s judicial system.
 In fact, support for the judicial system is one of the most significant components of county budgets.

 Watch: How does the Texas county court system work?

 - County governments fund and support much of the judicial system statewide, including district courts, county-level courts, and justice courts.
 They also provide funding for court staff, prosecutors, and court-appointed attorneys.

 - In FY 2018, counties spent an estimated $1.787 billion statewide to support the judicial system.

 - State law stipulates the jurisdiction of the district, county and justice courts, which can include felonies, misdemeanors, civil cases and juvenile cases, among many other matters.

 - Statewide, civil caseloads are growing across all trial court levels.
-In 2017, new civil cases filed in district and county courts rose by 8 percent, and increased by 15 percent in justice courts.
+In 2019, new civil cases filed in district courts increased by 12%, and increased by 14% in county courts, and increased by 18% in justice courts.